 Student Research Misconduct Committee determines whether or not an allegation of research student misconduct is substantiated.

-Refer to Appendix 3 - Schedule of Authorities and Delegations (C144).
+Refer to Register of Authorities and Delegations (C144) (QUT staff access only).

 - A Chairperson, with senior academic standing nominated by the Vice-Chancellor and President.
 The Chair should be an experienced researcher and have expertise in research training and administration

-- One senior academic staff member nominated by the Pro Vice-Chancellor (Graduate Research and Development) on each occasion on which the Student Research Misconduct Committee is convened to deal with a matter.
+- One senior academic staff member nominated by the Deputy Vice-Chancellor and Vice-President (Research) on each occasion on which the Student Research Misconduct Committee is convened to deal with a matter.
 The academic staff member should have significant expertise in research in a cognate discipline to the allegations under consideration

-- One research higher degree student nominated by the Pro Vice-Chancellor (Graduate Research and Development)
+- One research higher degree student nominated by the Deputy Vice-Chancellor and Vice-President (Research)